statisticsnorway/microdata-validator/README.md

     print("Dataset is invalid :(")
  ```

 The validate function will temporarily generate some files in order to validate your dataset.
-It will clean up after itself when it is done, but it is important that you have write permissions to your working directory.
-The working directory will be created by default under your input directory, but you can define this yourself using the ```working_directory```-parameter.
+To do this, it will create a working directory in the same location as your script.
+Therefore, it is important that you have writing permissions in your directory.
+You can also choose to define the location of this directory yourself using the ```working_directory```-parameter.
-If you want these files to not get deleted after validation, you can use the ```keep_generated_files```-parameter:

 ```py
 from microdata-validator import validate